react-native-community/discussions-and-proposals/proposals/0012-introduce-reactNativeMetadata.md

 ### `align-deps` support

-This RFC originated from a [conversation between Meta and Microsoft](https://github.com/microsoft/rnx-kit/issues/1863) to use `align-deps` as key feature in the New Architecture rollout support, in helping developers understanding if a library they're using is New Architecture compatible or not.
+This RFC originated from a [conversation between Meta and Microsoft](https://github.com/microsoft/rnx-kit/issues/1863) to use `align-deps` as key feature in the New Architecture rollout support, in helping developers understand if a library they're using is compatible with the New Architecture or not.
 Very quickly it became clear that there is currently no straightforward way to know if a library indeed has that support.

-Therefore we believe `align-deps` can benefit from this information and be extended to offer New Architecture support information.
+Therefore we believe `align-deps` can benefit from this information and can be extended to offer New Architecture support information.

 ### React Native CLI support